EdwinVW/pitstop/README.md

 - /api/refdata/customers
 - /api/refdata/vehicles

-#### Load balancing
+**Production Environment**
-When running in Docker containers (the *Production* environment), multiple instances of the the *WorkshopManagementAPI* can be started.
+When running in Docker containers - the *Production* environment - multiple instances of the the API services can be started.
 Work will be load-balanced over these instances.
 To start multiple instances, specify this on the command-line when using docker-compose:

 ```
-docker-compose up --scale workshopmanagementapi=3
+docker-compose up --scale customermanagementapi=2 --scale vehiclemanagementapi=3 --scale workshopmanagementapi=3
 ```

-This will start 3 instances of this service.
+This will start 2 instances of the CustomerManagementAPI, 2 instances of the VehicleManagementAPI and 3 instances of this service.
 Each service will register itself with the *DiscoveryService* (the Consul service) upon start-up.

-In the *Production* configuration of the API Gateway, you can see a *Round Robin* style load-balancer is configured in the `ocelot.WorkshopManagementAPI.json` config-file:
+In the *Production* configuration of the API Gateway, you can see a *Round Robin* style load-balancer is configured in the Ocelot config-files:

 ```
 {